Likelihood-Based Diverse Sampling for Trajectory Forecasting: Experiments

 We report minimum average displacement error $\textbf{minADE}_\text{K}$ and final displacement error $\textbf{minFDE}_\text{K}$ of $K$ prediction samples $\hat{\mathbf{S}}_{k}$ compared to the ground truth trajectories $\mathbf{S}_1,...,\mathbf{S}_J$ \cite{tang2019multiple, chai2019multipath, liang2020garden}:

 These metrics are widely used in stochastic prediction tasks \cite{tang2019multiple, gupta2018social} and tend to reward predicted sets of trajectories that are both diverse and realistic.
 In multi-future datasets ($J>1$) such as Forking Paths, these metrics are standalone sufficient to evaluate both the diversity and the plausibility of model predictions, because a set of predictions that does not adequately cover all futures will naturally incur high errors.
-In single-future datasets ($J=1$) such as nuScenes, however, they do not explicitly penalize a predicted set of trajectories that simply repeats trajectories close to the single ground truth one.
+In single-future datasets ($J=1$) such as nuScenes, however, they do not explicitly penalize a predicted set of trajectories that simply repeats trajectories close to the single ground truth.
 To explicitly measure prediction diversity on nuScenes, we also report the minimum average self-distance $\textbf{minASD}_\text{K}$ and minimum final self-distance $\textbf{minFSD}_\text{K}$ between pairs of predictions samples:

 These metrics evaluate the lower bound diversity among a predicted set of trajectories, and they tend to decrease as $K$ increases since the predictions become more ``crowded'' around the modes already covered.
-Note that minFSD is identical to the diversity term in the DSF objective (Equation~\eqref{eq:dsf-diversity-loss}). \dinesh{Several prior works have reported the \textit{average} ASD (meanASD) and FSD (meanFSD) instead \cite{yuan2019diverse, yuan2020dlow}; \dinesh{however, we observe that minASD is a superior metric since it is more robust to outliers among the predictions (see Appendix \ref{appendix:additional-ablation-results} for an illustrative example).}} \dinesh{For completeness, we also report meanASD and meanFSD in Appendix \ref{appendix:nuscenes-additional-results}; our findings are consistent with those presented here.} Finally, since $\text{minFDE}_\text{K}$, $\text{minASD}_{\text{K}}$, and $\text{minFSD}_{\text{K}}$ were not reported in previous work, we only report them for the models we implement.
+Note that minFSD is identical to the diversity term in the LDS objective (Equation~\eqref{eq:LDS-diversity-loss}).
+Several prior works have reported the \textit{average} ASD (meanASD) and FSD (meanFSD) instead \cite{yuan2019diverse, yuan2020dlow}; however, we observe that minASD is a superior metric since it is more robust to outliers among the predictions (see Appendix \ref{appendix:additional-ablation-results} for an illustrative example).
+For completeness, we also report meanASD and meanFSD in Appendix \ref{appendix:nuscenes-additional-results}; our findings are consistent with those presented here.
+Finally, since $\text{minFDE}_\text{K}$, $\text{minASD}_{\text{K}}$, and $\text{minFSD}_{\text{K}}$ were not reported in previous work, we only report them for the models we implement.

-All implemented models, except CVAE and flow models, take the number $K$ of modes/number of samples in the prediction set as a hyperparameter.
-We report results for each metric using the corresponding model configurations---\dinesh{e.g., when measuring $\text{minASD}_{\text{5}}$, we use $K=5$ for all models.}
+All compared models, except vanilla CVAE and NF, take the number $K$ of modes/number of samples in the prediction set as a hyperparameter.
+We report results for each metric using the corresponding model configurations---e.g., when measuring $\text{minASD}_{\text{5}}$, we use $K=5$ for all models.